Go to Calgary Economic Development

 If you are new to the country, the Canada Mortgage and Housing Corporation’s Newcomer’s Guide to Canadian Housing has an entire chapter on buying a home.

-Today, Calgary is showing leadership in innovative urban development.
-By 2014, the City reported that fewer than 60 per cent of Calgary homes were houses, while 10 per cent were townhouses and 20 per cent apartments.
+In 2019, only 54 per cent of Calgary homes were single-family homes, while 10 per cent were townhouses and 22 per cent apartments.

 Average home prices in Calgary: